AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Results

-We now test our third hypothesis: that the LLM augmentation may harm aggregate accuracy.
-We did this by running a bootstrap analysis on the median forecasts, which represent the aggregate forecast for each condition.
-Initially, medians for each dependent variable were calculated within each treatment condition.
-Subsequently, these medians were averaged to yield a single summary measure per group.
+Next, we tested our third hypothesis that the LLM augmentation may harm aggregate accuracy.
+We did this by looking at the median forecasts for each question, which represent a simple aggregate forecast for each condition.
+Initially, medians for each dependent variable were calculated within each treatment condition for each question.
+Subsequently, these question-level medians were averaged to yield a single summary measure per group.
 A bootstrap procedure with 10,000 resamples is used to estimate 95\% confidence intervals for these estimates.
-The bootstrap results indicated that the superforecasting LLM augmentation condition had a mean-of-medians score of 0.49 (95\% CI [0.49, 0.50]), the biased LLM augmentation condition scored 0.39 (95\% CI [0.38, 0.44]), and the control condition scored 0.52 (95\% CI [0.50, 0.55]).
-These outcomes suggest notable differences in forecast accuracy across the conditions, with the Control condition demonstrating the lowest accuracy and the biased LLM augmentation condition showing the highest accuracy, with the superforecasting LLM augmentation falling somewhere in the middle.
-This provides unexpected results with respect to our null hypothesis, as we do find that the biased LLM augmentation improves aggregate forecasting over the other two conditions, but the superforecasting LLM augmentation is not different from the control.
-This provides mixed results, as we find an increase in aggregate accuracy compared to the control in only one of the two treatments.
+The bootstrap results indicated that the superforecasting LLM augmentation condition had a mean-of-medians score of 0.52 (95\% CI [0.51, 0.53]), the noisy LLM augmentation condition scored 0.41 (95\% CI [0.40, 0.46]), and the control condition scored 0.55 (95\% CI [0.52, 0.58]).
+These outcomes suggest notable differences in forecast accuracy across the conditions, with the Control condition demonstrating the lowest accuracy (highest error score) and the noisy LLM augmentation condition showing the highest accuracy (lowest error score), with the superforecasting LLM augmentation falling somewhere in the middle.
+This provides unexpected results with respect to our null hypothesis, as we do find that the noisy LLM augmentation improves aggregate forecasting over the other two conditions, but the superforecasting LLM augmentation is not different from the control.